csev/dj4e/assn/dj4e_ads1.md

 Keep running `check` until it does not find any errors.

+If you get an error like `Could not import github_settings.py for social_django` when running `manage.py` or restarting your PythonAnywhere webapp, don't worry - you will see this warning until you set up social login.

+(8) Once `check` works you will need to run your migrations and make a new adminsitrator account:

+    cd ~/django_projects/mysite
+    python manage.py makemigrations      # Might say "no changes" python manage.py migrate
+    python manage.py createsuperuser

+If the `makemigrations` works and `migrate` fails, you may have an error in the `DATABASE` section of your `settings.py`.
+You can edit your `settings.py` and rerun the `migrate` until it works.

-If you restart your web application, there won't be many working urls.
+(9) If you restart your web application, there won't be many working urls.
 Try these two to see if you have the home code working properly:

     https://your-account.pythonanywhere.com/